-- Third, careers in the Law are not for everyone.
+- Careers in the Law are not for everyone

 That said, potential applicants should consider:

-People with great discipline, tenacity, who are willing to pay attention to details and obey the rules, who enjoy intellectual challenges and problem solving, and finally who are able to engage in tedious tasks for long term results.
+People with great discipline, tenacity, who are willing to pay attention to details and obey the rules.
+People who enjoy intellectual challenges and problem solving People who are able to engage in tedious tasks for long term results.

 It is important that students do not go to law school just "because they did not know what else to do”.
 Careers in the Law demand a true commitment.
 PreLaw students may want to get information from alumni from the law school they consider to go to.
 Employment or volunteering at a law firm is also a great way to learn what it is to work as a lawyer.
 Prelaw students should consider a law–related internship before they decide to apply to law school.

 Prelaw students should also inform themselves about the challenges and rewards of a legal education and a career in the law.
 Taking the Prelaw Seminar is a great way to do so.
 A good source of information is the American Bar Association Careers in the Law webpage.